 The differences between their functions are:

-If you are searching for OBD2 scanners that perform special functions like oil reset, ABS and SRS, you won’t find them in these ones.
+If you are searching for OBD2 scanners that perform particular functions like oil reset, ABS, and SRS, you won’t find them in these.

 Autel MS300 and MS309 support the following OBDII protocols: KWP2000, ISO2000, ISO9141, J1850 VPW, J1850 PWM, and CAN.